Unlearning's Blind Spots: Over-Unlearning and Prototypical Relearning Attack: on Transformer Classifiers

-To verify that our findings are not tied to a single backbone, we replicated the CIFAR-10 experiments on two modern transformer classifiers—ViT-Small (ViT-S) and DeiT-Small (DeiT-S)—and summarize the results in Table \ref{tab:app_difmodel}.
+To verify that our findings are not tied to a single backbone, we replicated the CIFAR-10 experiments on two modern transformer classifiers—ViT-Small (ViT-S) \cite{ViT} and DeiT-Small (DeiT-S) \cite{touvron2021training}—and summarize the results in Table \ref{tab:app_difmodel}.
+We extend the Prototypical Relearning Attack to a ViT architecture with minimal changes: we replace the globally averaged convolutional features with the ViT [CLS] token embedding to form class-level prototypes. \spt\ maintains the utility of transformer-based classifier models with no observable degradation, while driving down performance on the class to be forgotten. \softou\ score remains close to zero, indicating that it successfully mitigates over-unlearning even in the patch-token space of transformers.
+In addition, the Prototypical Relearning Attack fails, unable to recover meaningful accuracy on the forgotten classes.